rustaceanrob/cbf-repl/PRESENTATION.md

 Workshop
 ===

-When an update is ready, we can apply it to the wallet and persist the changes:
+When a wallet update is ready, we can apply it to the wallet and persist the changes:

 ```rust
 // Wait for an update for the wallet from the node